Slice of Sonoma

 Hike Sonoma's Scenic Overlook Trail

-You’re in Sonoma, tasting some wine, feeling pretty good—now you want to enjoy a short hike to take in the views of the valley.
+You’re in Sonoma, feeling pretty good—now you want to enjoy a short hike to take in the views of the valley.
 Where to go?
 The answer is just north of Sonoma’s historic plaza.
 The Overlook Trail is a local favorite.
 The 1-mile (one-way) hike to reach the “overlook” is a gentle grade among meadows, grasslands, and oak trees.

 The viewpoint is marked by rock-benches, one of which has a small plastic container holding a pen and log-book … go ahead, write something cheesy!
 The pinnacle viewpoint is known as the west slope of Shocken Hill, where a plaque lists out in detail the sweeping view before you.